 The presentation format for this exhibit at The Buzz is something new for me: the text is engraved into black-core mat board using a laser-etching device at NextFab Makers Space.
 This gives the words the same three-dimensional quality you find on letters chiseled into stone.

-I began this Photo Prayer project while working at Westminster Presbyterian Church in Wilmington.
-I am delighted that Westminster has continued to email my prayers to its congregation once a month, and I am fascinated each month to see which of my recent efforts they choose to publish.
+I began this Photo Prayer project in 2007 while working at Westminster Presbyterian Church in Wilmington.
+I am delighted that Westminster continues to email my prayers to its congregation once a month, and I am fascinated each month to see which of my recent efforts they pick.

 I have been making photographs since 1969.
 I am currently on the board of the Chris White Gallery, and am a photography instructor at the Delaware Art Museum and Mt.
 Cuba Center.
 I am a member of the Brandywine Photo Collective (former chair), the Texas Photographic Society (past president), and the Philadelphia Photo Arts Center.
-I have served briefly as managing editor of Image: A Journal of Art and Religion.
+I have worked most of my life in publishing, including years on the staff of an underground newspaper in Austin, Texas — The Rag — and other publications; years as the owner of a Schweers Typesetting; and six months as managing editor of Image: A Journal of Art and Religion.

 These framed photographs with engraved text are priced at $167 each, with 10% of the proceeds going to The Buzz.
 The vivid prints were made by Eric Russell at Colourworks in Wilmington.

 GALLERY OF IMAGES

 Click on any thumbnail to see it larger.
 To return here, use your keyboard’s ESC key or click on the “x” in the upper right of the slide show.
 Once in the slide show, you can use your arrow keys to move from one image to another.